codefellows/seattle-code-301n24/curriculum/prework/set-up/2-mongo.md

 The `>` at the bottom is what you're really looking for.
 It's a prompt that lets you know you are connected with the **mongo client** to your running **mongo server**

+Take a screen shot of your terminal when you type in `mongo`.
+You will submit this screen shot along with your other computer set-up screen shots for this assignment.

 Type `exit` to return to your bash shell.
 MongoDB is successfully installed.

 ---